rmdash/docs-core/docs/api/remote-procedure-calls-wallet.md

 ## GetAddressInfo

-> 👍
->
-> Added in Dash Core 0.17.0
+**Added in Dash Core 0.17.0**

 > 📘
 >
 > Requires [wallet](../resources/glossary.md#wallet) support (**unavailable on masternodes**).

-The [`getaddressinfo` RPC](../api/remote-procedure-calls-wallet.md#getaddressinfo) returns information about the given Dash address.
-Note: Some information requires the address to be in the wallet.
+The [`getaddressinfo` RPC](../api/remote-procedure-calls-wallet.md#getaddressinfo) `labels` field now returns an array of label name strings.
+Previously, it returned an array of JSON objects containing `name` and `purpose` key/value pairs, which is now deprecated and will be removed in 0.21.
+To re-enable the previous behavior, launch bitcoind with `-deprecatedrpc=labelspurpose`.

 _Parameter #1---a P2PKH or P2SH address_